Police thought there was an active shooter at Trader Joe's. Then a tragedy happened

 To which Macheca replied: "Yes, he did."

 Allan and Art Clayton, also a Tarrant County prosecutor, questioned six witnesses Friday who testified that Linda Martin was afraid that her husband would kill her one day.
-Linda Martin's younger sister, Cindy Church, said that she and her sister had between 15 and 20 conversations where Linda Martin expressed the fear that Kenneth Martin would take her life.
+Linda Martin's younger sister, Cindy Church, said that she and her sister had 15 to 20 conversations in which Linda Martin expressed the fear that Kenneth Martin would take her life.

 "She was so scared of Kenney she carried a gun," Church said.

 Authorities found a .38-caliber revolver inside the Jeep Rubicon that Linda Martin was driving when she was killed, according to witness testimony Friday.
-The Saturday Night Special was found holstered inside a black bag that sat inside a large orange bag.
+The Saturday Night Special was found holstered in a black bag inside a large orange bag.
 Next to the orange bag was a manilla envelope that had a ring and a picture of a smiling couple inside.

 The Martins separated in October, according to Tarrant County court documents.
 The couple did not have children together, though she had two from a previous marriage.
 She filed for divorce in November, but the petition was dismissed because it was filed in the wrong county, according to court documents.